icy/terraform-provider-mysql/README.md

 **This repository is an unofficial fork**

+With some CI support to publish the artifacts to Terraform registry automatically.

+**This repository is an unofficial fork**

 The fork is mostly based of the official (now archived) repo.
 The provider has also some extra changes and solves almost all the reported issues.